FIT2082/28809033_RESEARCH_NOTEBOOK/week_2.md

 ## Reflection
-* Didn't know there are several levels of vision impariment (from partial to full)
-* There are LOTS of people with vision impairment.
+We met up with the supervisor and learnt about the segment of people who struggle with everyday things that we take for granted.
+It highlighted the importance of inclusiveness and motivated me lots to research to improve lives of people with vision impairment.